addr2data/aws-certification-prep/README.rst

 	- Get comfortable configuring and using each service
 	- Build a deeper understanding of each service
 	- Understand how each service fits into an overall architecture
-	- Discuss/explain all the above with others
+	- Be able to discuss/explain all the above with others

 As I have started to reacquaint myself with AWS, I have worked with the console, but I ultimately I prefer to work with the API.
 All the exercises in this project will use the API, wherever possible.
 I will leave it up to the individual familiarize themselves with the console.